Geometric Aspects of Covariant Phase Space Formalism: Solution Space Slicings and Surface Charge Integrability: Solution phase space, symplectic form and surface charges

 where $W^\mu, Y^{\mu\nu}$ are spacetime Hodg duals of the corresponding forms $\boldsymbol{W}, \boldsymbol{Y}$, and $\widehat{\delta\xi}$ is a $(1,1)-$form on the field space \eqref{hat-delta-zeta}. $\boldsymbol{\Theta}_0$ may be chosen to be the (canonical) Lee-Wald symplectic potential $\boldsymbol{\Theta}_{\text{ {LW}}}$ \cite{Lee:1990nz} and $\boldsymbol{W}$ may be viewed as a boundary Lagrangian, while $\boldsymbol{Y}$ has no appearance in the original Lagrangian of the theory.

 The $(0,2)$ symplectic form may then be defined as

-We now reach a subtle point: whether the variation operator $\delta$ can be passed through the integral.
-In \cite{Adami:2024gdx} (see also \cite{Ciambelli:2021nmv, Freidel:2021dxw, Carrozza:2022xut,Liu:2026bao}), we showed that in the presence of boundary fluctuations, one cannot simply pass $\delta$ through a boundary integral.
-In other words, {$\mathcal{B}$} may be a codimension-1 surface which depends on the field configurations and its $\delta$-variation may not be zero.
+{A subtle point arises regarding whether the variation operator $\delta$ commutes with the boundary integral.
+As shown in \cite{Adami:2024gdx} (see also \cite{Ciambelli:2021nmv, Freidel:2021dxw, Carrozza:2022xut, Liu:2026bao}), one cannot simply pass $\delta$ through the integral if the boundary fluctuates.} In other words, {$\mathcal{B}$} may be a codimension-1 surface which depends on the field configurations and its $\delta$-variation may not be zero.
 In this work, we consider \textit{rigid} boundaries and do not take their fluctuations into account.
 Therefore,

 As we see, although the $W$-freedom contributes to the symplectic potential, it drops out in the symplectic form; only the $Y$-freedom gives a nontrivial contribution to the symplectic form.